2017 Five Star Wealth Manager

-Tim provides wealth management, financial planning, and retirement planning solutions to individuals and employers in MA, NH, ME, and RI.
+Tim provides independent wealth management, financial planning, and retirement planning solutions to individuals and employers in the Boston area.
 He also writes the monthly investing column for New England Monthly and SOCO Magazine.
 December’s article is a must read for anyone with a retirement account.

 In it, Tim discusses The Best Interest Contract Exemption.
 A vital part of the new Fiduciary Rule from the Department of Labor which goes into effect in April of 2017.
 (Barring any changes from President-elect Trump.)

 Tim is affiliated with Cambridge Investment Research (member FINRA/SIPC) and Cambridge Investment Research Advisors, Inc. Cambridge is an independent broker-dealer for financial professionals dedicated to offering unbiased investment advice to clients.
 Investment advisory services are offered through Cambridge Investment Research Advisors, Inc., a Federally Registered Investment Advisor.

 The Five Star Wealth Manager award program is the largest and most widely published wealth manager award program in the financial services industry.
 The award is based on a rigorous, multifaceted research methodology, which incorporates input from peers and firm leaders along with client retention rates, industry experience, and a thorough regulatory history review.
 The Five Star Wealth Manager award, administered by Crescendo Business Services, LLC (dba Five Star Professional), is based on ten objective criteria: